petros-d/docs/docs/install-cli.md

 ## Next Steps

-Now that you've installed the Astronomer CLI, you're ready to initialize a local Airflow environment and push DAGs to Astronomer Cloud.
-For instructions, read [Create a Project](create-project).
+Now that you've installed the Astronomer CLI, you're ready to create a local Airflow environment and start developing locally.
+For instructions, read [Create an Astronomer Project](create-project).